Disciplining Your Toddler

 The best way to deal with tantrums is to avoid them, whenever possible.
 Here are some tips that may help:

 - Make sure your child isn't acting up to get attention.
-Establish a habit of catching your child being good ("time-in"), which means rewarding your little one with attention for positive behavior.
+Make a habit of catching your child being good ("time-in"), which means rewarding your little one with attention and praise for positive behavior.

 - Give your toddler control over little things.
 This may fulfill the need for independence and ward off tantrums.
 Offer minor choices that you can live with, such as "Would you like an apple or banana with lunch?"

 - When kids are playing or trying to master a new task, offer age-appropriate toys and games.
 Also, start with something easy before moving on to more challenging tasks.
-This will build their confidence and motivation to try things that might be frustrating.
+This builds confidence and motivates them to try things that might be frustrating.

 - Consider the request carefully when your child wants something.
 Is it outrageous?
 If not, try to be flexible.